 Kass has taught in schools, colleges, and universities in New Zealand, Japan, Canada, and the United Kingdom.
-At the University of St Mark and St John he teaches research methods, social theory, and pedagogy on Physical Education, Sports Science, Coaching, and Public Health degree programmes.
+At the University of St Mark and St John he teaches research methods, social theory, and pedagogy on Physical Education, Sports Science, Coaching, Public Health, and Physiotherapy degree programmes.

-Kass is supervising graduate students researching mental health in sport, outdoor education and fathering, and student engagement.
-He welcomes enquires from those seeking opportunities for graduate-level study of physical cultural practices related to health, wellbeing, illness and medical knowledge are shaped by cultural practices and beliefs, pedagogical innovation/critical pedagogies in sport, physical activity, and public health; teaching and coaching pedagogy; educational practice; and any areas related to his published work.
+Kass is supervising graduate students researching mental health, physical activity and health.
+He welcomes enquires from those seeking opportunities for graduate-level study of physical cultural practices related to health, wellbeing, illness and medical knowledge are shaped by cultural practices and beliefs, pedagogical innovation/critical pedagogies in sport, physical education, and physical activity, or any areas related to his published work.

 Kass has internationally-recognised expertise in research ethics.
 He has been a consultant advising NGOs conducting medical research on ethical, social, and cultural research challenges.
-He is currently Deputy Chair of Plymouth Marjon Research Ethics Panel and a member of the NHS South West (Cornwall and Plymouth) Research Ethics Committee, and a REC mentor for the Health Research Authority
+He is currently Chair of Plymouth Marjon Research Ethics Panel as well as Chair of the National Research Ethics Service South West (Frenchay) Research Ethics Committee, and a REC mentor for the Health Research Authority

 Gorcyznski, P., Rathod, S. & Gibson, K. (2019).
 Using health equity to guide future physical activity research involving people living with serious mental illness In S.R.
 Bird (Ed.)
 Research Methods in Physical Activity and Health (pp.317-323).
 London: Routledge